-Lemon eucalyptus oil, the common name of one of the natural oils obtained from the lemon-scented gum eucalyptus plant, has gained popularity as an insect repellant.
-This use is important when you consider the dangers of DEET and other toxic solutions, and want to steer clear of them.
-Learn more about the benefits, composition, and proper therapeutic and practical applications of this plant oil.
+Lemon eucalyptus oil, the common name for one of the natural oils obtained from the lemon-scented gum eucalyptus plant, has gained popularity as an insect repellant.
+This use is important when you consider the dangers of DEET and other toxic solutions and want to steer clear of them.
+Learn more about the benefits, composition and proper therapeutic and practical applications of this plant oil.

 What Is Lemon Eucalyptus Oil?

 Lemon eucalyptus oil is extracted from the leaves and twigs of the lemon-scented gum eucalyptus plant, also known as Eucalyptus citriodora or Corymbia citriodora.